 If the surveyors intended to use the solstices for orientation, a good choice would have been the summer solstice, for then the sun's rays are perpendicular to the earth and more intense.
-Additionally, Sirius, the key calibrator of the Egyptian calendar, after having disappeared
+Additionally, Sirius, the key calibrator of the Egyptian calendar, after having disappeared from the sky, reappears in the dawn just before the sun comes up.
+This heliacal rising fell close to the summer solstice and also signaled the time of the inundation and the New Year.
+With these events occurring approximately at the same time, it may have been a propitious time for Egyptians to start whatever major structure they were planning, particularly the tomb of their god-king.

 Just as the Egyptians carefully observed the sky for the heliacal rise of Sirius, the coming solstice may have been signaled by a study of the position of the stars.
 Indeed, there is a relationship in movement between the sun and the stars, so that all primitive civilizations recognized that different constellations are visible at different seasons of the year.
-Greeks and Romans, as well as Egyptians and Babylonians, related their agricultural work to the first appearance of conspicuous stars or groups of stars in the region of the sun after they had been invisible for a time.44 This may explain the inscriptions at Edfu and Dendera that Zaba found puzzling: two different methods described to determine the north-south orientation, one being quite precise from the sky, reappears in the dawn just before the sun comes up.
-This heliacal rising fell close to the summer solstice and also signaled the time of the inundation and the New Year.
-43 With these events occurring approximately at the same time, it may have been a propitious time for Egyptians to start whatever major structure they were planning, particularly the tomb of their god-king.
+Greeks and Romans, as well as Egyptians and Babylonians, related their agricultural work to the first appearance of conspicuous stars or groups of stars in the region of the sun after they had been invisible for a time.44 This may explain the inscriptions at Edfu and Dendera that Žaba found puzzling: two different methods described to determine the north-south orientation, one being quite precise

-41 Personal correspondence from F. C. Krupp, Griffith Observatory, Los Angeles, California, April, 1988.
+&lt;sup>41 Personal correspondence from E. C. Krupp, Griffith

+Observatory, Los Angeles, California, April, 1988.

-42 Parker, op. cit., 726, 727.
+&lt;sup>42 Parker, op. cit., 726, 727.

-43 Krupp, Echoes, op. cit., 21.
+&lt;sup>43 Krupp, Echoes, op. cit., 21.

-44 C. Singer, E. J. Holmyard, A. R. Hall, A History of Technology I (London, 1954), 796.
+&lt;sup>44 C. Singer, E. J. Holmyard, A. R. Hall, A History of Technology I (London, 1954), 796.

 (observation of the stars) and the other (observation of the shadow of the sun) less so.
-45 They may have not been different methods to determine the orientation at all.
+They may have not been different methods to determine the orientation at all.
 Rather, one method (observation of the stars) may have been used to signal the proper time of year to undertake the orientation process (observation of the shadow of the sun).
 Although even during this prime period of observation, diffraction caused by haze or wind-blown dust could cause deviations in the sun's rays, which in turn, would result in false readings.
 These readings, however, may have caused the final result to err as much towards as well as away from true north.